Should you negotiate maternity leave in a new job offer situation? This Q & A suggests an alternate approach that’s lower risk.

 My concern is that the new employer’s maternity leave policy has the standard 6 week/8 week Short-Term Disability leave, whereas my current employer has a full 12-week paid leave, which allows me to keep my accumulated vacation hours intact.

 Or should I?
 I’ve read a few blogs and articles that say it is better to just ask for more vacation time, but I’m wondering if you have different negotiation advice.
 I don’t want to blow it.
 Cautious Carina

 Making a lateral move to a new employer should bring you no less than a 10% salary increase over your current job.

-This puts you in a stronger position to negotiate “supplemental leave” (a term from Max Your Maternity Leave), which is essentially paid for—or partially paid for—by what you negotiated as part of your work terms.
+This puts you in a stronger position to negotiate for a longer-than-policy “supplemental leave” (see Max Your Maternity Leave for how to negotiate that), which is essentially paid for—or partially paid for—by what you negotiated as part of your new job offer salary.